rafi075/csugw/documentation/workflow\updating/adding_a_feature.md

    - Where and how will the client know when and what to double?

 ## Protocol
->Please refer to the [protocol documentation](./codechanges.md#📄-protocol) if you are unclear on what a protocol.
+>Please refer to the [protocol documentation](./codechanges.md#📄-protocol) if you are unclear on what a protocol is.

 Here is the default protocol schema.
-It demands that every message *at least* contain a `TYPE`, `ID`, and `METHOD` field.
+It demands that every message *at least* contain a `TYPE`, `ID`, and `METHOD` field (indicated by the `required` field).
 This schema will suffice for the `DEMO` feature as we can distinguish a `DEMO` network message from any other network message based on the value of the `METHOD` field.
 ```python
 DEFAULT_SCHEMA = {
     "type": "object",